openSUSE/news-o-o/_posts/2011-05-14-opensuse-weekly-news-issue-175-is-out.markdown

 zypper ref
 zypper in  stardict-czech  stardict-english-czech  stardict-german-czech

-
+â€

+â€œ

 [Holger Hetterich: SMB Traffic Analyzer 1.2.4 supports multiple databases and delivers
         webSMBTA](http://holger123.wordpress.com/2011/05/08/smb-traffic-analyzer-1-2-4-supports-multiple-databases-and-delivers-websmbta/)

-If you don™t have a clue what you are reading here, this article is about the** SMB Traffic Analyzer** project, check it™s [homepage](http://holger123.wordpress.com/smb-traffic-analyzer/) for more
+If you donâ€™t have a clue what you are reading here, this article is about the** SMB Traffic Analyzer** project, check itâ€™s [homepage](http://holger123.wordpress.com/smb-traffic-analyzer/) for more
       information about it.

 The development team is proud to announce the release of **version
         1.2.4 of SMB Traffic Analyzer**.
 With a much longer development cycle than usual, we took the time to do real ground work on** SMBTA**, and reworked the whole database handling.
-As a result, SMBTA will from now on access it™s databases via [libDBI](http://libdbi.sourceforge.net/), a generic database
+As a result, SMBTA will from now on access itâ€™s databases via [libDBI](http://libdbi.sourceforge.net/), a generic database
       layer.
 Via libDBI, **SMBTA** is potientially able to run with **sqlite, MySQL, and postgresql** as database backend.
 Since